refinedev/refine/documentation/docs/faq.md

 -   Next.js: Locate the [`pages/_app.tsx`](https://github.com/refinedev/refine/blob/next/examples/with-nextjs/pages/_app.tsx) file in your Next.js project and remove the `<GithubBanner/>` component from there.
 -   Remix: In your Remix project, find the [`app/root.tsx`](https://github.com/refinedev/refine/blob/next/examples/with-remix-antd/app/root.tsx#L37) file and remove the `<GithubBanner/>` component.

+## Module "X" has no exported member "Y"

+The error message "Module 'X' has no exported member 'Y'" typically occurs when using `pnpm` due to its cache system.
+We are aware of this issue and are actively working on resolving it by updating our peer dependencies with each version release.
+However, this is still a work in progress.
+In the meantime, you can resolve this error by using the `npm i <module-name>@latest` command.

+Here are a couple of examples of reported errors and their corresponding fix:

+1. Error: "Module '@refinedev/mantine' has no exported member 'HamburgerMenu'"

+    - Solution: Run `npm i @refinedev/mantine@latest` to install the latest version of the `@refinedev/mantine` module.

+2. Error: "Module '@refinedev/antd' has no exported member 'ThemedLayoutV2'"
+    - Solution: Execute `npm i @refinedev/antd@latest` to install the latest version of the `@refinedev/antd` module.

+By following these steps and updating to the latest module versions, you should be able to resolve the "not exported" error.

 [use-form-core]: /docs/api-reference/core/hooks/useForm/
 [use-form-react-hook-form]: /docs/packages/documentation/react-hook-form/useForm/
 [use-form-antd]: /docs/api-reference/antd/hooks/form/useForm/